balkony

 12. Compact bistro set framed by railing planters

-Compact bistro set framed by railing planters
+Compact aluminum bistro set with two folding chairs framed by leafy railing planters on a small balcony

-Compact bistro set framed by railing planters
+Compact aluminum bistro set with two folding chairs framed by leafy railing planters on a small balcony

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a compact bistro set framed by railing planters.
 A small round table and two folding chairs sit between greenery.
 Materials: matte aluminum chairs, light wood tabletop, railing planters, leafy plants.
 Warm low morning light, creamy neutrals with soft green accents.
 Mood: simple breakfast nook.
 Shallow depth of field, sharp details on products, balanced minimalist composition, soft shadows, visible balcony context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 4, CFG: 1.4, Resolution: 768x1024.